sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

 can also integrate with Petrescue.com.au and upload your animals for adoption directly to your account with them.

-You will need to go to *Publishing->Set Publishing Options* first and view the PetRescue panel.
+You will need to go to :menuselection:`Publishing --> Set Publishing Options` first and view the PetRescue panel.
 Here, you should enter the shelter Id given to you by PetRescue.com.au and your password.
 All you need to do then is choose Publish to PetRescue.com.au in place of the normal internet publisher.
 The options for filtering animals are the same (see previous section for reference).

 Note that if you have created new Species or Breeds within ASM, you will need to map them to the available publisher options under the Breed and Species